 Appointment Three – The trial denture; The teeth are now set in wax, for Cobalt Chrome dentures the metal framework is completed and the teeth are attached to the framework with wax.
 You dentures will be tried in to ensure that it fits correctly, is comfortable and the teeth bite together correctly, any adjustments will be made at this stage.
 Your dentures are again returned to the Laboratory for the final stage of completion.

 Appointment Four – your dentures will be fitted.

-It will take a while getting used to new dentures, time and patience is needed.
+It will take a while to get used to new dentures, time and patience is needed.
 Upper dentures my affect your speech for a few days whilst your tongue gets used to having the denture in place, please persevere as this will soon pass.

 Dentures may cause soreness in the first 24 hours, if the soreness persists please contact your dentist as the dentures may need slight adjustments, this can be done at the surgery.

 Keeping your dentures clean at all times is important.
 Rinse them after meals if possible and brush them twice a day using toothpaste or soap and water.
-Dentures are only to be worn whilst you are awake; they need to be removed at night as your gums need to have ‘a rest’, having this rest keeps your gums healthy.
+Dentures are only to be worn whilst you are awake; they need to be removed at night as your gums need to have a rest.
+Having this rest keeps your gums healthy.
 Your dentures can then be sterilised in a denture solution while you sleep, always rinse or brush your dentures before putting them back in your mouth.
-If your dentures get stains that you cannot remove ask your dentist to clean the professionally at your next appointment.
+If your dentures get stains that you cannot remove ask your dentist to clean them professionally at your next appointment.